Liuz0429/WDProjBerylliumCabreraComia/README.md

 ### 3. Favicon:
 ![Hollow Knight](./assets/knight.png)
 ### 4. Website Overview:
 - This website, The Dreamer's Archive, is a comprehensive guide about the hit game Hollow Knight, made by indie video game developer Team Cherry.
 The Dreamer's Archive will contain useful and in-depth information about a large majority of the content in the game.
-This website includes info about the storyline, the characters, the map and its locations, the charms, the bosses and characters, and a tips and tricks pages, all about Hollow Knight.
+This website includes info about the storyline, the bosses. the characters and their locations, and the charms.
 This website aims to help new players with their journey across the expansive world of Hollow Knight, or perhaps even help veteran players learn something new about the game that they haven't discovered.
 The Dreamer's Archive is made by Hollow Knight fans, for Hollow Knight Fans.
 ### 5. Website Outline:
 - **Homepage:**
 > The homepage will just be a simple menu, including the description of the website, and easy navigation to the other webpages.